San Francisco, California

 Dan learned the produce industry as a warehouse manager for Organically Grown Company, one of our region’s largest organic produce distributors.
 The couple met in 2003 while working at Terry’s Berries in the Puyallup Valley.
 The following year they leased five acres of land near Enumclaw in east King County to begin their own farm, and they started Terra Organics, a home delivery service to provide a market for their crops and select produce from other organic farms.

 With their hands-on farming experience and background in organic produce marketing, in 2009 Kim and Dan made the bold step of purchasing one of three parcels at Orting Valley Farms, a 100-acre former dairy preserved by the PCC Farmland Trust in collaboration with the Washington State Wildlife & Recreation Program and Pierce County Conservation Futures Program.
 The PCC Farmland Trust secured a conservation easement on the land, ensuring that it is saved for organic production forever and making it affordable to a new generation of farmers.

-PCC Farmland Trust secures, preserves and stewards threatened farmland in the Northwest, ensuring that generations of local farmers productively farm using sustainable, organic growing methods.
+PCC Farmland Trust secures, preserves and stewards threatened farmland in Washington, ensuring that generations of local farmers productively farm using sustainable growing methods.